Select your language

 The cost of illness study complements the health impact estimates by providing a description of the economic impact of diseases on our society.
 Looking at different types of information (health impact, economic impact) helps governments and service providers have better evidence to figure out what is most important and shape plans and policies that can meet the needs of the people affected.

 To calculate the economic impact of diseases in Belgium, we estimated the costs of hospitalizations and outpatient visits, including medication (direct medical costs).
-We analyzed self-reported non-communicable health conditions, health conditions defined based on medication use, cancer, and hospital stays.
+We analyzed self-reported non-communicable health conditions, health conditions identified through medication use, cancer, and hospital stays.

 1. Self-reported non-communicable health conditions